DevonPeroutky/comparator/README.md

 - [x] Combine Scenarios table into 1 with groups for each offer (or expandable rows).
 - [ ] Remove dilution table?
 - [ ] Tooltip on Rounds of Funding (Explain that it's used for dilution calculation)
+- [ ] Tooltip on Dilution
-- [ ] Update ScenarioMapState from table.
+- [ ] Explain how much dilution per step?

 ## Offers Graph
 - [ ] Formalize calculations w/dilution